Ravenbrook/mps/procedure/review.rst

 give specifics on conducting review via GitHub.
 But the process is in no way specific to GitHub, Git, Perforce, or any other tool.

-This procedure was created by locating `review process documents from the Harlequin MM Group <A. References>`_, incorporating the wisdom from thousands of hours of reviews.
-The text was then edited to bring it up to date with current terms and tools.
+This procedure was created by incorporating and updating review process documents from Ravenbrook and the Harlequin MM Group (see `A. References`_).
+Those documents contain process improvements from thousands of hours of reviews.

 This procedure may seem overwhelming at first, but it can be executed quickly [how quickly? kpa.qpm!
 RB 2023-01-21] once you have learned it